Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Preliminaries

 \subsection{Unlearning of Diffusion Models}

-Machine unlearning~\citep{bourtoule2021machine} is a task of removing the influence of specific dataset $A$ from a model trained on $X$ without retraining from scratch.
-In DMs, Naive Deletion fine-tunes the model on the retained dataset $X \setminus A$ by minimizing the simplified evidence-based lower bound (ELBO); NegGrad~\citep{golatkar2020eternal} performs gradient ascent on the unlearning set $A$, while Subtracted Importance Sampled Scores (SISS)~\citep{alberti2025dataunlearningdiffusionmodels} is a novel objective that interpolates between Naive Deletion and NegGrad using importance sampling, allowing efficient and stable fine-tuning with theoretical guarantees.
+Machine unlearning~\cite{bourtoule2021machine} is a task of removing the influence of specific dataset $A$ from a model trained on $X$ without retraining from scratch.
+In DMs, Naive Deletion fine-tunes the model on the retained dataset $X \setminus A$ by minimizing the simplified evidence-based lower bound (ELBO); other approaches include NegGrad~\cite{golatkar2020eternal} and SISS~\cite{alberti2025dataunlearningdiffusionmodels}.